shalzz/shalzz.github.io/content/blog/the-year-of-blockchain.md

 longer be able to exert any definite control on their currency outside of their wallet.

 This is obviously good for the adoption of cryptocurrencies and hence blockchains as a whole.
-Libra with introduce possibly all of their 2.4 billion users to the world of cryptocurrencies even though it is not exactly a cryptocurrency at this time, similar to how AOL introduced people to a permissioned/walled version of internet.
+With Libra Facebook will introduce possibly all of their 2.4 billion users to the world of cryptocurrencies even though it is not exactly a cryptocurrency at this time, similar to how AOL introduced people to a permissioned/walled version of internet.